Back to Blogs

 Stream-based Selective Sampling

-Stream-based selective sampling is a query strategy used in active learning when the data is generated in a continuous stream, such as in online or real-time data analysis.
+Stream-based selective sampling is a query strategy used in active learning when the data is generated continuously, such as in online or real-time data analysis.

 In this, a model is trained incrementally on a stream of data, and at each step, the model selects the most informative samples for labeling to improve its performance.
 The model selects the most informative sample using a sampling strategy.